board Candidates [2026-2027]

 A social member since she moved to the city, Belen looks forward to continuing her participation in many of the Club’s events, including attending panel events and volunteering with other members, along with the annual holiday and spring parties.

 Camille is from Charlottesville and graduated from the College in 2023, where she majored in Media Studies and minored in English.
-At UVA, Camille had leadership roles on the University Programs Council, the Women’s Leadership Development Program, Student Affairs Department, and was the Warner Brothers Campus Ambassador.
+At UVA, Camille held leadership positions on the University Programs Council, the Women’s Leadership Development Program, Student Affairs Department, and served as the Warner Brothers Campus Ambassador.

 Catherine Melley graduated from the College of Arts & Sciences in 2020 with a bachelor’s degree in Spanish and Foreign Affairs and a minor in Art History.
 She spent a semester studying abroad at the University of Virginia Valencia program in the fall of 2018.
 During her time at the University, Catherine held leadership positions in First Year Players, Spectrum Theater, Days on the Lawn, and Sigma Sigma Sigma Sorority.
 She also worked at Ragged Mountain Running Shop on the Corner for all four years.
 Catherine moved to New York City in 2022 to work at Goldman Sachs where she is on the Marketing and Communications team within the Global Banking & Markets division.
 She is involved in (too) many books clubs, most notable the UVA community book club, and loves spending her free time exploring restaurants or catching the latest Broadway musical.